IronCore864/amazon-eu-price-compare/README.md

 5. Paste the name you copied in step 3, to the 6 tabs you just opened and click search
 6. Switching back and forth between all the tabs for the lowest price

-You probably see where I'm going with this, and yes, you are right: it is annoying to do the samething 7 times everytime you want to search something on Amazon, which probably you won't even buy in the end, and even if you do, it may be something only cost something ninety-nine so the effort really isn't worth it.
+You probably see where I'm going with this, and yes, you are right: it is annoying to do the same thing 7 times every time you want to search something on Amazon, which probably you won't even buy in the end, and even if you do, it may be something only cost something ninety-nine so the effort really isn't worth it.

 Well, now you are saved.
 Install this plugin, just a single click, and you get the best price.
 No fuss, no muss.